simplworld/simpl.world.website/_docs/services/modelservice/games.md

 #### Scope properties

-All _Scopes_ inherits from a common `Scope` subclass and share these common properties:
+All _Scopes_ inherits from a common `Scope` subclass and share these common properties among many others:

-* `.pk`
+* `.pk`: The scopes primary key
 * `.json`: A `dict` that contains the serialized representation of the scope.
 This is what will be passed to the browser and to the Simpl-Games-API service.
 Any user-defined state for the scope should be stored in `.json['data']`
+* `.game`: The `Game` with which this scope belongs.
 * `.child_scopes`: A [`ScopeManager`](./scopemanager.md) of the children scope.
 * `.games_client`: An instance of a REST API client for the Simpl-Games service.
 * `.my`: This special property will contain scopes that are related to the scope.
 See [Traversing Scopes](./traversing.md) for more details.
 * `.log`: a `txaio` logging instance.
 See "Logging" below.
-* `.runuser_class`: Scope class to use for RunUsers.
-Override this to provide your [Custom RunUser](./custom_runuser.md).
-Defaults to `modelservices.games.RunUser`.
-Note: this only aplies to your top-level scope.

 #### Logging